Bishikh90/Bishikh90/README.md

 - 🔭 I’m currently working on Matlab Based Projects 😂
 - 🌱 I’m currently learning Django, Node.js and helping tech community through my [writing](https://www.linkedin.com/in/bishikh-pal-36397a71/).
-- 👯 I’m looking to collaborate on data science projects
+- 👯 I’m willing to collaborate on building communitites, and research projects.
-- 💬 Ask me about .NET Core, Java Spring Boot, React
+- 📫 How to reach me: [E-mail](bishikh90@gmail.com) and [Linkedin](https://www.linkedin.com/in/bishikh-pal-36397a71/)
-- 📫 How to reach me: bishikh90@gmail.com and [Linkedin](https://www.linkedin.com/in/bishikh-pal-36397a71/)
+- ⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories.

 <!--
 **Bishikh90/Bishikh90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.